 Murfreesboro City Schools Director Linda Gilbert, an MTSU alumna, was recently named the 2019 Tennessee Superintendent of the Year by the Tennessee Organization of School Superintendents, the organization announced.

 Also a former MTSU education professor, Gilbert has served as the director of schools in Murfreesboro since 2010.
 Under her leadership, the school system has seen drastic improvements, going from School Improvement II status to a state-identified Exemplary School District, the release stated.

-“These eight directors embody outstanding leadership in each of their districts and throughout our state.
-A special congratulations goes out to Dr. Linda Gilbert for being chosen as the 2019 Tennessee Superintendent of the Year.
+“These eight directors embody outstanding leadership in each of their districts and throughout our state,” TOSS Executive Director Dale Lynch said.
+“A special congratulations goes out to Dr. Linda Gilbert for being chosen as the 2019 Tennessee Superintendent of the Year.
 She always goes above and beyond in her work, and her dedication has not gone unnoticed.
 It is an absolute honor to have Dr. Gilbert representing Tennessee.”

-The Tennessee Organization of School Superintendents (TOSS) is the leading advocate organization for public education in the state of Tennessee.
+The Tennessee Organization of School Superintendents is the leading advocate organization for public education in the state of Tennessee.
 Since 1975, TOSS has been progressing public education and addressing the needs of its administrators.
 TOSS provides advocacy at the state level for education issues that are high priorities for Tennessee schools, and is comprised of district leaders who are committed to lifelong learning, best practice sharing, and continuous improvement.